 For additional information about

 InnoDBbackup procedures, see Chapter 3, InnoDB Backup.

 Replication enables you to maintain identical data on multiple servers.
-This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the master by using a slave server.
+This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the source by using a replica.
 See Replication.

 NDB Cluster provides a high-availability, high-redundancy version of MySQL adapted for the distributed computing environment.
 See MySQL NDB Cluster 8.0, which provides information about MySQL NDB Cluster 8.0.